Our Rating: 4 Out of 5 Stars

-The Capital One Quicksilver Cash Rewards Credit Card offers a simple way to earn some cash back on every purchase.
+The Capital One Quicksilver Cash Rewards card offers a simple way to earn some cash back on every purchase.
 If you want a card for all-around spending it might be right for you.

 You’ll get 1.5% cash back on every purchase, without any limits or bonus categories to remember.
-There’s a signup bonus of $150 cash back, which you can easily earn by spending $500 in the first 3 months.
+And there’s a welcome bonus: One-time $200 cash bonus after you spend $500 on purchases within 3 months from account opening.

-All this comes for no annual fee, and you even get a 0% intro APR for purchases and balance transfers for 15 months, then 15.24%–25.24% Variable.
-That makes this quite a good deal, giving you a way to earn cash back and enjoy card benefits for free (assuming you avoid interest and other fees).
+All that comes for no annual fee, and you even get a 0% intro APR for purchases.
+That makes it quite a good deal, giving you a way to earn cash back and enjoy card benefits for free (assuming you avoid interest and other fees).

 The Quicksilver features contactless technology, allowing for quick tap-and-go payments.